The Bylaws of the Church of Jesus Christ in Christian Fellowship

 That, we, the undersigned have this day voluntarily associated ourselves together for the purpose of forming a corporation under the Laws of the State of Ohio, and we hereby certify:

-As stated in the Articles of Incorporation, the name of the corporate church shall be The Church of Jesus Christ in Christian Fellowship.
+The name of the corporate church shall be The Church of Jesus Christ in Christian Fellowship.

 The purposes of this corporation are: